cleanique-coders/ionic-template-login-register/README.md

 	- resources - splashscreens, icons
 	- scss - you may include other scss if required
 	- www - working directory
-		- img - al our images
+		- img - all our images
 		- js
 			- app.js - main js file, application's JavaScript
 			- controllers.js - handle request in & out